aminsagar/aminsagar.github.io/research/index.md

 ## *What do I do?*

 I am a Computational Chemist/Biologist with specialization in computational modeling using information from various biophysical/biochemical techniques.
-My core expertise lies in modelling, designing and optimizing biomolecular complexes using Molecular Dynamics and artificial intelligence based approaches.
+My core expertise lies in modelling, designing and optimizing biomolecular complexes using Molecular Dynamics and Artificial Intelligence based approaches.